MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 1. After the validation, click **Create**.

+1. Once deployment finishes, dismiss any informational coachmarks or suggestions that appear on the deployment page, such as the **Scale out your VM** tooltip or **Cost management** alerts, and continue to the next step.

     >**Note:** Notice as the virtual machine deploys the NIC, disk, and public IP address (if configured) are independently created and managed resources.

 1. Wait for the deployment to complete, then select **Go to resource**.